xaviervia/washington/README.md

 ])
 ```

-By default the Washington function also exits the process with an exit code equal to the number of failing examples.
+By default the `washington` function also exits the process with an exit code equal to the number of failing examples.

 #### Asynchronous examples work out of the box: